software-development-project-1/software-development-project-1.github.io/material/sprint-1-todo.md

 {: .highlight }

 > Don't close the _user story related issues_ before the Sprint Review.
 The Product Owner needs to accept the user stories before they are completed.
-You can leave the user story related issues to the "In progress" column or create a separate "Review" colum before the "Done" column in the Backlog project for the items that require the Product Owner's review.
+You can leave the user story related issues to the "In progress" column or create a separate "In review" colum before the "Done" column in the Backlog project for the items that require the Product Owner's review.

 ## Thymeleaf page layouts